davidoram/beaker/docs/transcript.md

 OK, today we will be covering off the "Microservice implementation".
 If you want to follow along point your browser at https://github.com/davidoram/beaker, otherwise you can just watch me cover all the code.

 In previous episodes we have covered our database layer, how we use Postgres to store data and sqlc to write boilerplate access code, we've covered off the adoption of JSON Schema as a format for describing our API requests and responses.
 That video also covered off data validation, and also how we unmarshall JSON text -> go structures so our app can use it and then later marshall from go structs back to JSON text again so that data can be returned by the system.
+In the last video we spoke about telemetry and how we use it to get insights to our systems runtime behaviour.

 In todays video, we will draw those threads togteher and show how the NATS service framework can be used to build microservices.